Science and Research Should Take Precedence Over Alarmist Kratom Bans

 Kratom, whose scientific name is Mitragyna speciosa, is a tropical evergreen tree in the coffee family that is native to Southeast Asia.
 Due to its mood-enhancing and productive enhancement properties, products including the ingredient have surged in popularity in recent years.

 It is estimated as many as 15 million people in the U.S. use kratom as a herbal supplement.
 It's not just a botanical product; it's a lifeline for many.
-It has helped countless individuals with occasional stress and anxiety and mood and productivity enhancement.
+It has helped countless individuals with occasional stress and anxiety, mood enhancement, and productivity.

 Products with kratom as an ingredient are legal to buy and consume in California.
 However, bans have been instituted in individual cities of San Diego, Oceanside, and, as of last week, Newport Beach.